shafiuyushawu/Hello-Microverse/README.md

 # 📖 [Hello Microverse] <a name="about-project"></a>

-> My first Microverse project to display Hello World to the screen.
+**Hello Microverse**, This is my first Microverse project to display Hello World to the screen.

-**Hello Microverse** is a...

 ## 🛠 Built With <a name="built-with">HTML & CSS</a>